 Indications for SIRTURO:

-As part of combination therapy in pulmonary multi-drug resistant tuberculosis (MDR-TB) only when an effective treatment regimen cannot otherwise be provided.
+As part of combination therapy in pulmonary multi-drug resistant tuberculosis (MDR-TB).
+Reserve for use when an effective treatment regimen cannot otherwise be provided.

 Limitations of Use:

 Not for treating latent infection, drug-sensitive or extra-pulmonary tuberculosis, or non-tuberculous mycobacterial infections.
 The safety and efficacy for use in HIV-infected patients have not been established.

 See full labeling.
 Administer by directly observed therapy.
 Only use in combination with ≥3 other drugs to which the MDR-TB isolate is susceptible.
 Swallow whole with water.
 Take with food.
 400mg once daily for 2 weeks followed by 200mg three times weekly (≥48hrs between doses) for 22 weeks.

 <5yrs and/or <15kg: not established.
 See full labeling.
 Swallow whole with water.
 Take with food. ≥5yrs (15–<30kg): 200mg once daily for 2 weeks followed by 100mg three times weekly (≥48hrs between doses) for 22 weeks; (≥30kg): use Adult dose.